 Don’t forget to keep your lifestyle in mind while studying your policy.
 If you are an adventure traveler who visits remote places and developing countries, it is recommended that you include medical evacuation in your plan.

 Expat Health Insurance for Students

 Is student health insurance different from regular Expat insurance?
 Not really.
-But, overseas student health insurance can be more tailored to students’ needs and lifestyle.
+But, overseas student policies can be more tailored to students’ needs and lifestyle.
 If you are on a Student Visa, this may be an option to consider.